 The average cost of recruiting can go as high as 3x the position’s annual pay.
 A bad hire can cost you a ton of money, so hiring the ideal candidate is mission-critical.

-Current employees are a great source for hiring new employees.
+Current employees are a great source for finding new employees.
 Your employees might have professionals in their network looking for a career switch or upgrade.

 Since your current employees understand the company culture, they can refer employees who are a cultural fit as well as qualified.

-Especially for hard-to-find candidates that require a lot of time to source, you may want to consider outsourcing some of the legwork to external professionals such as a recruitment process outsourcing company (RPO), professional employer organization (PEO) or, if hiring internationally, an employer of record (EOR).
+Especially for hard-to-find candidates that require a lot of time to source, you may want to consider outsourcing recruiting to external professionals such as a recruitment process outsourcing company (RPO), professional employer organization (PEO) or, if hiring internationally, an employer of record (EOR).

 You can tap into their existing candidate pools and leverage their manpower and expertise to help hire talent at all levels.
-In the case of an employer of record, they can help you access international talent by acting as an employer in a jurisdiction where you don't have a legal entity.
+Given the nature of what an employer of record is, they can help you access international talent by acting as an employer in a jurisdiction where you don't have a legal entity.

 Check out our pick of the best PEOs and best EORs to help you learn more.
 We even have detailed lists of the best employers of record in Canada and the U.K.